 - Use room temperature cream cheese.
 This ensures a creamy dip that mixes together easily.
 Just take it out of the fridge 20-30 minutes prior to cooking.
-If you don’t have the time, microwave it for 45 seconds and you’ve got yourself a nice softened cream cheese.
+If you don’t have the time, microwave it for 45 seconds, and you’ve got yourself a nice, softened cream cheese.

 Lastly, who can say no to pretzels, Saltine crackers, Ritz crackers, and toasted bread dipped in this rich and flavorful dressing?

 It also makes an excellent grilled cheese sandwich.
 It’s your favorite childhood meal with a bit of a kick!

 How Long Can Buffalo Chicken Dip Sit Out?